-Lunch Time and Restroom Use Students are strongly encouraged to use the restroom during lunch time.
+All students are expected to sit in their assigned lunch area.
 All food items should be consumed within the designated eating areas during lunch or under the supervision of a staff member.
 Students are not allowed off campus during lunch time.
 Leaving campus during lunch will result in truant status.
+Students are not permitted to wander the halls at any time.
+Students must be with a GPA teacher or staff member at all times.

-During lunch is the best opportunity for students to use the restrooms.
-Students are expected to use the restroom at lunch instead of in class, when possible, to avoid missing any instructional time.
+Lunch Time Restroom Use Lunch time is the best opportunity for students to use the restrooms.
+Students are strongly encouraged and expected to use the restroom at lunch instead of during class to avoid missing any instructional time.

 Tardy Sweep Policy Once the tardy bell rings, all classroom doors will be closed and locked.
 Students should be in class and beginning their lesson at this time.
-Students found outside the class without a pass will receive a negative consequence from the Office of Student Conduct.
+Students found outside the class without a pass will receive a negative consequence from the Office of Student Engagement.